-As a technology company, our engineers have combined their knowledge from mechanical, navigation, localization, perception and electrical engineering fields to build our first fully autonomous product, a robotic commercial lawnmower known as Nomad.
-During this series, several of our lead engineers will share their thoughts on how they played a role in designing Nomad, what makes it unique to them and their view of where things are going in the future.
-The next engineer we would like you to meet is Dennis, our Senior Electrical Engineer responsible for developing the hardware and bringing the systems up and preparing them for field testing/operations.
+As a technology company, our engineers have combined their knowledge from mechanical, navigation, localization, perception, and electrical engineering fields to build our first fully autonomous product, a robotic commercial lawnmower known as Nomad.
+During this series, several of our lead engineers will share their thoughts on how they played a role in designing Nomad, what makes it unique to them, and their view of where things are going in the future.
+The next engineer we would like you to meet is Dennis, our Senior Electrical Engineer responsible for developing the hardware, bringing the systems up, and preparing them for field testing/operations.

 What He Brings

-Dennis has always been a problem finder and a problem fixer.
+Dennis has always been a problem-finder and a problem-fixer.
 Whether this is at home fixing his appliances or at work trying to design the most efficient mowing width transformation state machine.
+As the first in his family to pursue engineering, he was drawn to electrical engineering because he likes constructing and designing things that work with the latest technology.
 This is the challenge in electrical engineering, the problems you face are not always repeatable, and it takes patience and determination to describe what is wrong before you can fix it.
-As he is the first in his family to pursue engineering, he was drawn to electrical engineering because he likes to construct and design things that work with the latest technology.

 Dennis has been excited to work on Nomad because he is responsible for the microcontroller programming and custom hardware that makes it "stand alive."
 In his previous electrical engineering positions, he worked solely on high-temperature electronics.
 He would use mature parts to design one thing, test it out, make it work, and not change it.
 "But it's a different ball game here," says Dennis.
 He is accountable for the hardware to enable the robotic mower to function autonomously.
 Nomad has never been designed before, so Dennis has enjoyed the adventure of inventing an advanced machine for the first time.

 What He Does